vakeelkhan4100/javascript/arrayTest.md

  console.log(ans);
 ```

-### Que19.Write a function that takes an array of numbers and returns a new array with the numbers sorted in ascending order.
+### Que 19.
+Write a function that takes an array of numbers and returns a new array with the numbers sorted in ascending order.

 ```
 let arr = [1, 2, 10, 7, 6, 8, 9, 5];